Your Pet, Our Passion.

 What is a raw diet for dogs?

 First things first, you’ll likely be wondering what a raw dog food diet actually is.
-Put simply, it’s an uncooked diet which will often consist of the following ingredients: muscles, bones (whole/ground), organs (typically liver/kidneys), raw eggs, dairy, fruit and vegetables.
+Put simply, it’s an uncooked diet which will often consist of the following:

-Some raw diets are marketed as BARF diets, meaning Bones and Raw Food, or Biologically Appropriate Raw Food.
+Some raw diets are marketed as BARF diets, which stands for Biologically Appropriate Raw Food.
 Although the raw food movement is relatively recent, raw diets have been fed to some working dogs such as racing greyhounds and sled dogs for years, with interest in these diets for pets rising from the early 90s.

 The concept behind the diet is that dogs originally ate raw food before domestication and that returning them to this type of food will improve their health and longevity.
-However, with this being said, raw feeding dogs is often a cause of concern to vets as there’s been little research done on the safety and benefits and many believe that the risks greatly outweigh the positives.
-Note that modern dog breeds are genetically very removed from their wild ancestors.
+However, feeding dogs raw food is often a cause of concern to vets as there’s been little research done on the safety and benefits and many believe that the risks greatly outweigh the positives.
+This is because modern dog breeds are genetically very removed from their wild ancestors.

 Potential benefits of raw diets for dogs

 Raw food diets for dogs are still undergoing research and there’s little published evidence for the benefits.
-Some small studies have suggested that stool quality is subjectively better on raw diets, but further research is needed to draw firm conclusions.1 Some people believe that raw feeding is associated with a shinier coat, healthier skin, cleaner teeth, improved energy levels and better digestive health, but as yet there isn’t any robust evidence for these benefits.
+Some small studies have suggested that stool quality is subjectively better on raw diets, but further research is needed to draw firm conclusions.
+Others believe that raw feeding is associated with a shinier coat, healthier skin, cleaner teeth, improved energy levels and better digestive health, but as yet there isn’t any robust evidence for these benefits.

 There are a number of potential risks concerning raw diets for dogs, including:

-• Raw meat contains pathogens such as bacteria and parasites which can be a threat to both human and canine health.
+• Raw meat contains pathogens such as bacteria and parasites which can be a threat to canine health.
 There’s also a concern that some of these bacteria may be resistant to antimicrobials, and feeding raw diets could help spread antibiotic resistant bacteria.

 • Many raw diets aren’t properly formulated or balanced, meaning they can lead to health problems if fed for an extended period.
 Home-prepared diets are very difficult to get right in terms of nutritional balance without the help of a qualified pet nutritionist, and few commercial raw diets have been evaluated in feeding trials.